 How does one measure the state of the economy in a country?
-There are many aspects to look out for, but one that must always be calculated is the gross domestic product (GDP).
+There are many components to consider, but one of the clearest indicators of a country’s economic success is the gross domestic product (GDP).
 When GDP grows, the nation’s economy is expected to grow positively.
-In 2022, Malaysia’s economy recovered and expanded further than anticipated.
-The GDP reached 8.9%, a few points higher than the previous quarter.
+In the second quarter of 2024, Malaysia’s economy advanced to 5.9% compared to Q1’s 4.2%.
+This growth has been attributed to stronger domestic demand in Malaysia’s main economic sectors, as well as from export expansion.

-Aside from domestic consumption and the monetary values of final goods and services, GDP also takes the economic activities of that country into account.
-For example, investment growth and trades.
-As Malaysia went from primary agriculture to an industrial economy, several industries emerged as the key drivers in 2022.
-These are the top 5 industries now driving the Malaysian Economy.
+But aside from domestic consumption and the monetary values of final goods and services, GDP also takes the economic activities of that country into account.
+Investment growth and trade are some examples of economic sectors that can propel a country’s GDP.
+As Malaysia transitioned from a primarily agricultural to an industrial economy, several key industries continued to be the backbone of Malaysia’s economy.
+Here are some of the main industries in Malaysia driving economic growth.

 1. Services